csheung/Practicum_File_Storage_System/readme.md

 Find the entry for the USB device you are interested in.
 The entry will look something like this: Bus 002 Device 008: ID 0781:5567 SanDisk Corp.
 Cruzer Blade<br>
 Take note of the numbers after "ID".
 The first number is the vendor ID, and the second number is the product ID.
 In this example, the vendor ID is 0781 and the product ID is 5567.<br>

+## Testing
+The provided test programs (client_test.c and test_multithreads.c) cover a variety of test cases to ensure that the program's functionalities work as expected.

+1. client_test.c tests all the functions independently and verifies their correct behavior.

+2. test_multithreads.c tests the following scenarios:
+- Test multi-threading with MD (Make Directory) commands.
+- Test multi-threading with PUT (Upload File) commands.
+- Test multi-threading with GET (Download File) commands.
+- Test multi-threading with INFO (File Information) commands.
+- Test multi-threading with RM (Remove File) commands.
+- Test multi-threading with multiple different commands.
+- Test parallel reading from multiple threads using GET commands.

+These tests aim to confirm that the program's functions work correctly under multi-threaded and concurrent scenarios.
+The test program provides output for each test case, indicating whether the commands executed successfully.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.